PixelsCamp/talks/being-a-remote-developer-working-for-a-poor-startup_bruno-pires.md

 These companies are looking for developers like you, yes you!!!

-They are don't care if you working from home, that you only work from 6pm to 2am because that's when you are productive, they don't care if you are in a different time-zone and don't speak their native language (as long as you speak English).
+They are don't care if you work from home/coffe/beach, that you only work from 6pm to 2am because that's when you are productive, they don't care if you are in a different time-zone and don't speak their native language (as long as you speak English).

-They just care about three things: you get the job done, you are available when $%&## hits the fan and that you learn from your mistakes.
+They just care about three things: you get the job done, you are available (also when $%&## hits the fan) and that you learn from your mistakes.

 ---------------